Trahloc/midi-qol/README.md

 **Add defeated when HP === 0**.
 The dnd5e defeated condition will automatically be added to the token if it's hp fall to 0.

+## Enhanced dnd5e critical damage effects.
+You can make most of the changes that midi-qol supports for critical hits via the new game settings (max base dice, double modifiers as well as dice) and per weapon settings (additional dice).
+If you want to use the dnd5e critical damage fields set the midi-qol critical damage to "dnd5e default"

+You will need to experiment to confirm the interaction of the dnd5e critical damage flags and the midi-qol settings, however if you use the dnd5e default setting in midi-qol the rolls will not be modified by midi in any way and the dnd5e system will operate.

+Midi-qol supports exploding dice for critical hit dice if enabled.

 ## Custom Sounds Complete rewrite as of v0.9.29
 Existing custom sounds will be disabled.